 In recent history, interest on bond funds and dividends paid out by stock funds has been relatively low.
-Therefore it is possible that the next twelve months' yield for an income oriented mutual fund could potentially have a higher yield than previous twelve months' yield.
+Therefore it is possible that the next twelve months' yield for an income-oriented mutual fund could potentially have a higher yield than the previous twelve months' yield.
 This is because yields have shown a trend of rising to higher levels off of their lows.

 If you want to see an example of funds that pay dividends, be sure to check out our article on the basics of dividend mutual funds or you might try reviewing a list of the best Vanguard funds that pay dividends.